Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Quantum Factors

-\begin{example} Consider \Cref{ex:preparation}, the preparation of a single-qubit quantum system $\qreg$ depending on a classical \rv\ $X$ (\eg, a fair coin).
+\begin{example} Consider \Cref{ex:preparation}, the preparation of a single-qubit quantum system $\qreg$ depending on a classical \rv\ $X$ (\eg\ a fair coin).
 This is described by the following DAG: .
-The interpretation of this system is a function $\phi: \Val{X} \to \Pos{\HH_Q}$ from $x \in \Val{X}$ to a positive matrix $\M_{x}$ on $\HH_\qreg$.
-If we are interested only in the state of the qubit, we can sum-out $X$ to obtain the density matrix $\tfrac{1}{2}\M_{x^t}+ \tfrac{1}{2} \M_{x^f}$, exactly as in \Cref{ex:preparation}.
+The interpretation of this system is a function $\phi: \Val{X} \to \Pos{\HH_Q}$ giving for each $x \in \Val{X}$ a positive matrix $\M_{x}$ on $\HH_\qreg$.
+If we are interested only in the state of the qubit, we can sum-out $X$ to obtain the density matrix $\Pr(x^t) \M_{x^t}+ \Pr(x^f) \M_{x^f}$, as in \Cref{ex:preparation}.